 The VL Ring Crown family derives from a lamp designed by architect Vilhelm Lauritzen for the Danish Broadcasting House in Copenhagen in the 1940s.

-Remaining true to its original materials and design, the VL Ring Crown will be reintroduced in 2019.
-It’s made of untreated, polished brass with three, five, or seven shades made of glossy white, triple-layered, mouth-blown opal glass.
-The VL Ring Crown family brings a distinctive touch to stylish interiors and emits a warm light to softly illuminate contemporary living.
+True to its original materials and design, the VL Ring Crown was reintroduced in 2019.
+It’s made of untreated, polished brass and with three, five or seven shades in glossy white, triple-layered, mouth-blown opal glass.
+It was complemented by the wall lamps and pendant originally installed in the Danish Broadcasting House.

 In partnership with Louis Poulsen, iconic Danish architect Vilhelm Lauritzen designed the VL45 Radiohus Pendant in the 1940s for Radiohuset, the new Danish Broadcasting House.
 Originally, though, the VL45 Radiohus Pendant was called the Office Lamp.

-All the VL45 Radiohus Pendant variations are made of the characteristic mouth-blown, glossy white opal glass and untreated brushed brass.
-Large or small, alone or in groups, the pendants have their own way of enhancing all types of interiors.
+All the versions of the VL45 Radiohus Pendant are made of the characteristic mouth-blown, glossy white opal glass and untreated brushed brass.
+Large or small, alone or in groups, the pendants have their own way of enhancing all types of interior.